suisei-cn/hosimati.suisei.moe/README.md

 ```
 ## Translating

-* Go to <https://satania.moe/#translator-mode>, new buttons will appear on the top-left
+* Go to <https://hosimati-suisei-moe.netlify.app/#translator-mode>, new buttons will appear on the top-left
 * Click on "Download" to get a copy of every string of text on the website
-* Use an IDE such as [Notepad++](https://notepad-plus-plus.org/) to edit the YAML file
+* Use an IDE to edit the YAML file
 * Use the "Browse..." button on satania.moe in translator mode to load your YAML file on the website to preview your changes locally
-* Once you're done, send your translation to **Pizzacus#2884** on Discord, or to **/u/pizzacus** on Reddit
-* Or, if you know how to use GitHub (this step is optional), fork this project to your account, clone it to your computer,
-convert the YAML to JSON and add it to /src/locales and add the option for it in the index.html file around line 128, then you can do a pull request
+* Once you're done, convert the YAML to JSON and add it to /src/locales and add the option for it in the index.html file around line 119, then you can do a pull request

 ## License

-This ~~Shitpost~~ project is released under the SDL 1.0 License (the Satania Daiakuma License), which is basically like MIT, except you can't use this project to promote any other characters except Satania, more infos are in the `LICENSE.md` file.

-Yeah, I really thought of everything...
+SDL 1.0 License (the Satania Daiakuma License).
+See more at LICENSE.md.